 However, using an OKR template is still not a best way to save time.
 Above all, saving time is not only criteria that professionals are looking for.
 Thus, here is a list of benefits of using OKR software;

-To understand the importance of using an OKR Template as a software, let’s dig in the subject with following essential questions:
+To understand the importance of using the software version of an OKR template, let’s dig in the subject with following essential questions:

 As mentioned earlier, OKR is a goal setting framework which is used to describe goals and measure progress before a due date.
-The aim of OKR is to bond teams and team members around the measurable and quantitative achievements by making them to look at the right and same direction all together.
+The aim of OKR is to bond teams and team members around the measurable and quantitative achievements by making them reach towards the right goals at the same time.

-OKR generates a transparent working area which means every member can see what the goals of their company are and what are their responsibilities to reach that goal.
-This helps companies to understand whether everyone is moving forward to same direction or not.
+OKR generates a transparent working area which means every member can see what the goals of their company are and what are their roles in reaching those goals.
+This helps companies to understand whether everyone is moving in the same direction or not.

-Management professionals set goals with OKR in order to push team members to leave their comfort zone leading to enhance the team’s cross-functionality, thus they can get real results much faster and much easier.
+Management professionals set goals with OKR in order to push team members to leave their comfort zone, leading to enhancing the team’s cross-functionality.
+This helps get real results much faster and much easier.

 The KPI is basically an abbreviation of Key Performance Indicator.
 KPIs are defined as performance metrics that evaluate the success of an organization or of an activity.